This post may contain affiliate links. Read my full disclosure policy.

 rice noodles w pickled veggies-103

-Prep your veggies.
-To make thin ribbons, a veggie peeler is nice and easy to use.
+Step one: Prep your veggies.
+Shred, cut into matchsticks, or make ribbons.
+A veggie peeler is nice and easy to make thin ribbons.

 rice noodles w pickled veggies-104